ReadonlydataThe semantic !Data | Data model that determines the structure of this TreeView.

 The grouping for the GroupsHierarchy hierarchy has two levels.
 The major grouping type is given

-Example: [IfcBuilding, IfcBuildingStorey]
+Example: [IfcBuilding, IfcBuildingStorey].

 Gets how the nodes are organized within this tree view.